DemetriusSemanko/Strata-Labs/README.md

 # Strata-Labs
-The main repo for Team 9's Spring 2025 GitHub repo
+The main repo for Team 9's CSC 468 full-stack cloud project

-## Project ideas
+# Project idea
 - A web-forum
   - Accounts
   - Posts and replies